sazukeR/sazukeR/README.md

-About Me
+# About Me

-Hello, my name is Reinaldo Contreras and I am a web developer learning the ropes of JavaScript, React and Node.js.
-I am passionate about coding and I am always looking for new challenges.
-I'm excited to continue learning more about web development and building new projects.
+Hello, my name is Reinaldo Contreras and I am a web developer, from a young age, I have been interested in technology, creating high-quality code and enhancing the user experience through my work.

+I believe that what truly makes you an expert in software engineering is assertive communication with the team and the ability to professionally present your work in a way that is understandable to everyone.

 ## Skills
 <img src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-original.svg" width="20" height="20" style="border-radius: 50%; display: inlinek;"> <span>Javascript</span>